Skip to main content

 Opt for vegan or veggie options

-More and more of us are having vegan, veggie or low-meat Christmasses.
+More and more of us are having vegan, veggie or low-meat festive meals.

 If making your own feels a bit much, then more and more companies are offering ready-made vegan alternatives.
 Even pigs in blankets are now easy to do with vegan sausages and bacon.
-Many of the Best Buys in our Meat-Free Sausages and Burgers guide do sausages, and several brands make vegan 'bacon'.
+Check out the Best Buys in our meat-free alternatives guide for ethical sausage brands, several of which also make vegan 'bacon'.

-Your local health shop may stock some of these products at Christmas time, or ask them to order them in.
+Your local wholefood shop may stock some of these products at Christmas time, or you could ask them to order them in.
 If you are shopping from supermarkets, many now sell branded vegetarian and vegan foods as well as their own brand line of Christmas items.
+Several of the ethical food supermarkets do chill/frozen delivery orders if you are looking for something you can't find in a local shop.

 Going for more veggie and vegan options at Christmas can be an excellent chance to persuade reluctant friends or family that it’s not so scary!
 And it will reduce your climate impact.